sciamlab/istat/README.md

 ==================
-Il dato e' tratto is an experimental data visualizion based on 3D choropleths that demonstrate how GeoJSON geometries projected into WebGL 3D canvas and statistical data coming from the [ISTAT 2011 industry and services census][#1] can be combined to create interactive and immersive data exploration.
+Il dato e' tratto is an experimental data visualizion based on 3D choropleths that demonstrate how GeoJSON geometries projected into WebGL 3D canvas and statistical data coming from the [ISTAT 2011 industry and services census][#1] can be combined to create interactive data exploration.

 Technologies